raspberrypilearning/grow-a-tree/en/step_2.md

 ```blocks3
 set size to [10%] ::looks
 ```
 + The instructions currently say "Keep still!".
 That's a bit dull.
-Can you jazz up the instructions?
+Can you make the instructions more fun?
 ```blocks3
 say [Keep still!] for (2) seconds ::looks
 ```